Generated regional Montana river scene for Lower Clark Fork River planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 12354500 at St. Regis for the river reach, and avoid applying that gauge blindly to reservoir-influenced water farther downstream.
-Stable visibility is the best trout window; warm or slow lower water can shift the target to warmwater species.
+Stable visibility is the best trout window.
+Warm or slow lower water can shift the target to warmwater species.

-When to skip
+When to leave

 Skip or pivot when the exact lower reach is unclear, FWP restrictions are active, wind makes the boat plan unsafe, water is too warm for trout handling, or public access and takeout details are not confirmed.